winedarksea/AutoTS/extended_tutorial.md

 To prevent forecast accuracy for considering these additional series too heavily, input series weights that lower or remove their forecast accuracy from consideration.

 ### Categorical Data
-Categorical data is handled, but it is handled poorly.
+Categorical data is handled, but it is handled crudely.
 For example, optimization metrics do not currently include any categorical accuracy metrics.
-For categorical data that has a meaningful order (ie 'low', 'medium', 'high') it is best for the user to encode that data before passing it in, thus properly capturing the relative sequence (ie 'low' = 1, 'medium' = 2, 'high' = 3).
+For categorical data that has a meaningful order (ie 'low', 'medium', 'high') it is best for the user to encode that data before passing it in, thus properly capturing the relative sequence (ie 'low'=1, 'medium'=2, 'high'=3).

 ### Custom and Unusual Frequencies
 Data must be coercible to a regular frequency.
 It is recommended the frequency be specified as a datetime offset as per pandas documentation: https://pandas.pydata.org/pandas-docs/stable/user_guide/timeseries.html#dateoffset-objects